MicrosoftDocs/dynamics-365-intelligent-order-management/topics/demo-providers.md

 After the order is placed, it can be verified in the Intelligent Order Management sales table.

-To verify the order, follow these steps.
+To verify the order, follow these steps:

 1. In the left navigation pane, select the area switcher at the bottom left, and then select **Sales orders**.
 1. The order that you created appears at the top of the list.
 Select the order to open it and review the order details.